 Before we analyze our data for the estimation of treatment effects, we will first try to establish whether the effect from our experiment can be interpreted as causal.
 Typically, experimentalists use statistical tests (often called balance tests) to test for equality of various covariates between treatments.
 A failure to reject the null is interpreted as a good balance of observable characteristics between treatments and a success of the randomization process.
-Briz et al. (2017) provide a discussion over the literature that points to the pitfalls of balance tests (e.g., Deaton and Cartwright, 2016; Ho et al., 2007; Moher et al., 2010; Mutz and Pemantle, 2015).
+Briz et al. (2017) provide a discussion over the literature that points to the pitfalls of statistical tests, often called balance tests, to test for differences between observable characteristics (e.g., Deaton and Cartwright, 2016; Ho et al., 2007; Moher et al., 2010; Mutz and Pemantle, 2015).
 Following Deaton and Cartwright's (2016) advice, we report instead the normalized difference in means (Imbens and Rubin, 2016; Imbens and Wooldridge, 2009).